 The Grand Hyatt Kauai truly exemplifies the brand with its banner property on Shipwreck Beach.
 All of the amenities you expect from Hyatt with naturally inspired touches including winding lagoon pools, cabanas, and swim-up bars.

-The East Side of Kauai is the place a majority of the residents of the island call home.
+The East Side of Kauai is the place a majority of the residents of the island call home and where you can find one of the most popular spots, Kapa’a.
 It’s a great spot to check out if you want to be closer and get to better experience the local culture.
 It’s also one of the most budget-friendly areas if you’re looking for cheaper accommodations.
+Kapa’a has plenty of fun things to do and many travelers choose it as their area to stay.

 Although it’s the busiest part of the island, it has some of the best beaches on Kauai.
 Depending on where you travel, you can find yourself looking at one directly on your doorstep.